aallbrig/gist-embed/README.md

 * Removing all line numbers from a gist
 * Removing the footer from a gist
 * Highlight lines from a gist
+* Specify base URL so you can reference internal self-hosted gists

 #### FAQ
 #### How do I configure line numbers?